mappite/aGotino/README.md

 ### Features

-- tracking (move Right Ascension at sidereal speed, 1x)
+- tracking - move Right Ascension at sidereal speed, 1x
-- at button 1 & 2 press, cycle among forward and backward speeds (8x) on RA&Dec
+- a two button remote allows to cycle among forward and backward speeds (8x) on RA&Dec
-- listen on serial port for basic LX200 commands (tested with INDI LX200 Basic driver and Stellarium, Kstar, Cartes du Ciel)
+- listen on serial port for basic LX200 commands
 - listen on serial port for aGotino commands

 ### aGotino Command set